thinkterry/Rally-Exercise/README.md

 Author: Terry Smith

-An internet connection is required to test this code (the test suite connects to a CDN).
+An internet connection is required to run the test cases (the test suite connects to a CDN).